-I struggle with writer’s block from time to time.
-Luckily our Editors neighbor, who is a big supporter of MING, recommended this article topic.
 With more fishing knots than there are fishermen in the world, it gets pretty wild selecting which ones to use.
 As an angler, I have a go-to knot and two others that I will use as well.
 I know about ten, but I really only use three.
 So which fishing knots should you be using?
-Or better question, what are simple and universal fishing knots?
+Or better question, what are some simple and universal fishing knots?
 My top three fishing knots are the Palomar knot, “shark” knot, and double Palomar knot.

 Disclaimer: When referring to how to tie these fishing knots, “tag end” will mean the end you are cutting off and “working end” will mean the part of the line that will still be attached to the rest of the spool on the reel.

-This is by far my favorite and most used knot.
-It is one of the strongest knots an angler can use.
+By far my favorite and most used knot.
+This is one of the strongest knots an angler can use.
 It also happens to be one of the simplest knots as well.
 I’d be lying if I said I didn’t use this for everything; it does have its place in my knot arsenal.
 Normally I tie this knot onto extra wide gap (EWG) hooks and offset shank hooks while fishing soft plastic lures.
-I also use this knot quite often with jigs, spinner baits, inline spinners, and spoons.
+Also, I use this knot quite often with jigs, spinner baits, inline spinners, and spoons.
 I wouldn’t recommend this for lures with multiple treble hooks.
 When you slide the loop over lures like this, it has a knack of getting hung up on the treble hooks and it’s just a pain.

 I test the knot first before cutting off the tag end.
-If you tug on the eye of the hook or lure with steady pressure, you’ll be able to tell if the knot is tied right.
-If it doesn’t come undone cut off your tag end, if it does come undone then retie.
+Tug on the eye of the hook or lure with steady pressure and you’ll be able to tell if the knot is tied right.
+If it doesn’t come undone cut off your tag end.
+If it does come undone then retie.